National Leadership Program, Fall 2019

 Pioppo cites her experience working at the Kilmer Center as a primary influence informing her desire to work with the disability community and intern at RespectAbility.
 The Kilmer Center is a Fairfax County Public School for students with disabilities, ages 5-21.
 In recognizing the importance of physical activity for all, Pioppo chose to focus on normalizing the experience of the students by assisting with their physical mobility.
 Working with students in the gym was a rewarding opportunity for Pioppo.
 A large number of students were in wheelchairs.
 Her roles at Kilmer included facilitating the students’ gym activity time by pushing the students in wheelchairs, demonstrating stretches, and encouraging them to experience full body movement.

 Pioppo’s personal experience with learning disabilities is an additional motivation to advocate for inclusion.
 Pioppo attended a high school for students with learning differences and attributes her skillset to an education that provided her with tools that helped her identify her strengths and classes that catered to her unique learning style.
-She hopes that this Fellowship opportunity will jumpstart an exploration of how opportunities such as the ones she was afforded can be shared with the larger population.
+She hoped that this opportunity will jumpstart an exploration of how opportunities such as the ones she was afforded can be shared with the larger population.

-Pioppo’s decision to be a Jewish Inclusion Fellow at RespectAbility stems from her work in the Jewish community after her recent Birthright trip to Israel.
+Pioppo’s decision to be a Jewish Inclusion Apprentice at RespectAbility stemmed from her work in the Jewish community after her recent Birthright trip to Israel.
 Birthright is an educational organization that provides free trips to Israel for Jewish young adults.
 Pioppo enjoyed exploring Tel Aviv, hiking Masada and sleeping in a Bedouin Tent.
 The trip helped Pioppo strengthen her Jewish identity and values.
 Pioppo comes from a lineage of strong, educated Jewish women and is determined to help other Jewish women find their voice.